Codecademy/docs/content/ai/concepts/neural-networks/terms/Adam-Optimization/Adam-Optimization.md

 9. Rquires little tuning.]

 ## Challenges
-Initialization bias: the mean and uncenter variance are initialized as vectors of zeros that causes Adam optimization to be bias toward zero during initial set up and when decay rates are small.
+Initialization bias: the mean and uncentered variance are initialized as vectors of zeros which causes Adam optimization to be bias toward zero during initial set up and when decay rates are small.

 ## Syntax